jxom/cevoaustralia.github.io/_posts/2017-07-23-test-driven-infrastructure-with-test-kitchen.md

 ## Conclusion

-As demands on teams to deliver more things faster increases, and our systems only grow in size and complexity, ensuring we have a way to scale out our approach to quality and validation is critical.
+As demands the on teams to deliver increase, and systems grow in size and complexity, ensuring we have a way to scale out our approach to quality and validation is critical.

-Through introducing [Kitchen](http://kitchen.ci/) and [InSpec](https://www.inspec.io/) to your toolkit you will be well positioned to retain confidence that the systems you build work to specification, and continue to align with these requirements as time goes by.
+Through introducing [Kitchen](http://kitchen.ci/) and [InSpec](https://www.inspec.io/) to your toolkit you will be well positioned to have confidence that the systems you build work to specification, and continue to align with these requirements as time goes by.